Berkeleycodingmomma/Regex-in-JavaScript-A-Comprehensive-Email-Tutorial-by-BerkeleyCodingMomma.md/README.md

 freeCodeCamp provides a web programming course similar to CS50's Web Programming with Python and JavaScript from Harvard University.

 #
-## Video link of the final tutorial
+## Video Preview link of the final tutorial
 #
 * [Youtube](https://youtu.be/3Mm9cNflXwk)
 #